Make sure you don’t miss out on our subscription pricing.

 Don’t forget, if you can always change the flavours you receive each month.

-DO VAPES SET OFF SMOKE ALARMS?
+DOES VAPING SET OFF SMOKE ALARMS?

 EVERYTHING YOU SHOULD KNOW ABOUT SMOKE DETECTORS AND VAPING